Raye gardens organically, harvests rainwater, strives to eat locally, and honors the gods from her home in the Pacific Northwest.

 The Day of the Dead is an ancient prehispanic tradition honoring the beloved dead and ancestors.
 This practice has its roots in Mexico, but you can find celebrations of this type all over the world.
-Ritual altars are built for the dead, some simple, some so elaborate as to fill an entire room.
-In the Mexican Catholic church, modern Halloween celebrations are discouraged in favor of traditional altar building.
+Ritual altars are built for the dead—some simple, some so elaborate as to fill an entire room.
+In the Mexican Catholic church, modern Halloween celebrations are discouraged in favor of traditional altar-building.
 The pagan roots of this holiday are the Aztec festivities presided over by the “Lady of the Dead,” moved from July to autumn to align with “Dia de Todos Santos” in an attempt to Christianize the harvest celebration.

 November 1st is the day for “santos inocentes” as dead little children are revered, and adults are honored on November 2nd.
 The ancient tradition of this holiday was to celebrate children and the dead.
 This was to be a joyous acknowledgment of the cycle of life, not a morbid occasion.
 Many variations of this holiday exist as individual regions added their own specific details and ritual offerings.
 Many neo-pagan groups incorporate Samhain and Day of the Dead celebrations as both relate to ancestors and the fall transition.

-Build A Day of the Dead Altar
+How to Build a Day of the Dead Altar

 Here is a list of items commonly found as part of Day of the Dead altars.
 You can make yours as small or as large and elaborate as your time and space permits.
 The altars are usually three tiers high.
 A clear path is made from the house entrance to the altar for the spirits to travel by burning incense.
 A small cross of ash is placed in the path, stepping on it will dispel any guilt carried by the journeying spirits.

 - Photograph(s) of your honored dead